Trinity Anglican Seminary: History

 In 2007, Trinity dropped the word "Episcopal" from its name on some of its publications and printed materials.
 The school's official name, however, remained unchanged.
-The modification was made in acknowledgment of the growing number of realigning Anglican bodies sending students to the seminary, including the Anglican Church in North America, the Anglican Mission in the Americas, the Reformed Episcopal Church and the Convocation of Anglicans in North America, the latter two of which are sub-provinces of the ACNA (see Anglican realignment).
+The modification was made in acknowledgment of the growing number of realigning Anglican bodies sending students to the seminary, including the Anglican Church in North America (ACNA), the Anglican Mission in the Americas, the Reformed Episcopal Church and the Convocation of Anglicans in North America, the latter two of which are sub-provinces of the ACNA (see Anglican realignment).

 Trinity has "board members, faculty, staff, students and alumni on both sides" of movements to realign.
-Trinity remains, however, an independent institution, neither owned nor controlled by any diocese, parish or province.
-Trinity disaffiliated with The Episcopal Church in January 2022.
+Trinity remained, however, an independent institution, neither owned nor controlled by any diocese, parish or province.
+Trinity disaffiliated with The Episcopal Church in January 2022 and has since realigned with the ACNA, losing about 30 percent of its donor base in the transition.

-Trinity now serves 150 full-time and part-time students on its campus in Ambridge and 75 more in online degree programs.
-Many former professors have become bishops in the Episcopal Church or other Anglican bodies around the world.
+In 2022, the seminary appointed Bryan Hollon as its eighth dean and president.
+In 2024 the seminary renamed itself Trinity Anglican Seminary, linking the school to its denominational identity at a time when other seminaries were shedding denominational markers.
+Under Hollon, the seminary's primary purpose became to serve the clergy formation needs of the ACNA and other churches in the Global Fellowship of Confessing Anglicans, including liturgical formation for a church that includes many candidates for ordained ministry from non-Anglican backgrounds.
+Hollon renewed the seminary's focus on formation through the Daily Office in chapel services and opened the Trophimus Center, a new chapel and event center in a former United Presbyterian church building, in 2025.
+The Trophimus Center hosted the ACNA's provincial council in 2025.

-On June 3, 2024, the school officially changed its name to Trinity Anglican Seminary.
+Trinity also created the Anglican Formation Network to promote collaboration among seminaries, study centers, faculty and students in the ACNA.
+In 2025, the Lilly Endowment awarded Trinity a nearly $10 million grant for the Anglican Formation Network.

 Evangelical leadership

-Founded by leaders of the evangelical wing of the Episcopal Church, TSM has become a central player in the renewal movement in the Episcopal Church.
+Founded by leaders of the evangelical wing of the Episcopal Church, TAS has become a central player in the renewal movement in the Episcopal Church.
 The majority of its over 1,000 graduates who currently serve as clergy and lay leaders are evangelical.
 Some of the alumni, faculty, and trustees of the school have been among those who support conservative theology within the Episcopal Church, advocating historic views on matters such as the virgin birth, the deity of Jesus, and the literal resurrection of Jesus, as well as moral stances such as opposition to abortion and an affirmation of a traditional Christian view of marriage.
 Some of the graduates of this institution have assumed leadership positions within the Anglican realignment movement, been deposed by the Episcopal Church, and are now members of the Anglican Church in North America.

 Although unquestionably evangelical, the seminary includes students, faculty, and staff from among evangelical, charismatic, and Anglo-Catholic wings of Anglicanism, as well as members of other conservative Christian denominations.